Smart Push Explained

 To have a notification open a browser with the link, at step 2 of Create/Edit a message, choose a Smart Notification as the Message Type and URL as the Notification type and include the web link in the the deep link field.

-To have a notification open as a web view with the link, at Step 2 of credit/edit a message, choose an Interactive Display Message (IDM) and enter the link there.
+To have a notification open as a web view with the link, at Step 2 of credit/edit a message, choose an In-App Message and enter the link there.

 Can a notification link straight to another mobile app?